Can I Retire in Canada? A 3-Question Test (2026)

 The rest

 How RetireZest answers Question 2.
-Every income stream is modelled separately with its real start age, taxation, and interactions — CPP and OAS with timing choices, RRIF with mandatory minimums, GIS with its 50¢/$1 taper, and corporate CCPC accounts with eligible/non-eligible dividend mixing.
-You see exactly when each source kicks in and how they fit together year by year.
+Every income stream is modelled separately, with its real start age and tax treatment, so you see when each source kicks in and how they fit together year by year.

 Two Canadians with identical savings can end up very differently based purely on the order they draw down.
 Three things drive it:

+1. The tax treatment.
 RRSP withdrawals are fully taxed; TFSA withdrawals aren't.
-Order matters for brackets, OAS clawback, and (for low-income retirees) GIS.
+Withdrawal order changes your tax bracket, OAS clawback exposure, and (for low-income retirees) GIS.

 How RetireZest answers Question 3.
-The Strategy Recommender compares eight withdrawal strategies — including the RRSP Meltdown — against your household and ranks them by your priority (balanced, maximize estate, minimize taxes, or maximize income).
-The CPP/OAS Timing Optimizer sweeps every CPP and OAS start-age combination through the full simulation.
-You see the dollar difference between the default plan and the tax-aware one, year by year, in plain language.
+RetireZest compares eight different withdrawal strategies — including the RRSP meltdown — against your specific household, and ranks them by what you care about (a balanced result, the largest after-tax estate, the lowest lifetime taxes, or the most spending throughout retirement).
+Combined with the CPP/OAS timing test above, you see the dollar difference between the default plan and the smarter one — year by year, in plain language.

 What affects your answer